ayeshazahir/Covid19-Analysis/README.md

  From PopvsVac
  ```

-####5.
-Total Population vs Vaccinations,
+### 5. Total Population vs Vaccinations
-For this, creating a temporary table and inserting data from the dataset is used to calculate the  the number of people vaccinated.
+For this, creating a temporary table and inserting data from the dataset is used to calculate the number of people vaccinated.

 ```
 Create Table #PercentPopulationVaccinated